duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 ### Assessments and Evidence of Understanding
+By the end of this lesson, students will be able to understand ethical implications of technology and engineering.
+Students will be able to do presentations, debates, or other activities assigned to show their understanding and brainstorming of possible ethical consequences.

 ### AGENDA (Brief Summary of Activities)
-5 min: Introduction to the lesson.
+10 min: Introduction to the lesson.
 What is ethics and why it is important.

 40 min: Introducing students to specific ethical implications of technological and engineering systems.